-All sessions are planned ensuring a balance in the 4 skills of Listening, Speaking, Reading and Writing.
+All sessions are planned ensuring a balance in the four skills of Listening, Speaking, Reading and Writing.
 Collaborative learning and teaching strategies are at the foundation of planning so that each grows in confidence thanks to the coaching from and of peers.
-Objectives set out in the New National Curriculum inform the learning steps and formative assessment in the 4 skills informs on progress made and on the next planning amendments especially in terms of groupings and pairings in the 4 skills.
-Several language learning methods are used (Rigolo, Talk-Now, World Talk, Internet based videos and songs) so that students develop an ear for authentic material and native speakers from different nationalities.
+Objectives set out in the New National Curriculum inform the learning steps and formative assessment in the four skills informs on progress made and on the next planning amendments especially in terms of groupings and pairings in the four skills.
+Several language learning methods are used (Mr French resources, Talk-Now, World Talk, Internet based videos and songs) so that students develop an ear for authentic material and native speakers from different nationalities.